manassehnnad1/Minecraft-FHE/README.md

 This application demonstrates how users can prove they meet age requirements (18+) without revealing their exact age through cryptographic privacy techniques.
 Users connect their wallet, submit their age through encrypted verification, and gain access to a virtual Minecraft world upon successful verification.

+Here is a detailed guide of my development incase you want to reproduce: https://medium.com/@islathebuilder/build-your-first-privacy-preserving-dapp-with-fhevm-by-zama-2ecfdd9aae56

 Stack:
 > React, ts, ethers.js